 10. Data Lake / Data Warehouse

-A data lake is a storage space intended to accommodate all the data that it may be useful to accumulate.
+A Data Lake is a storage space intended to accommodate all the data that may be useful to accumulate.

-It stores raw 🔧 as well as structured 💿 data unlike the Data Warehouse, which is the clean version of the Data Lake.
-Only pretreated and structured 💿💿💿 data is stored there for future use.
+Data is stored there raw 🔧 like data structured 💿 unlike the Data Warehouse, which is the clean version of the Data Lake.
+Only data is stored there pre-processed and structured 💿💿💿 for their future use.